Getting the right experts on board is a top priority

 Pathologist

-The Pathologist examines body tissues, like from a biopsy, under a microscope and performs lab tests to help determine your diagnosis.1,2
+The Pathologist examines body tissues, typically from a biopsy, under a microscope and performs lab tests to help determine your diagnosis.1,2

 Primary care physician (PCP)